-is a literary critic and fiction writer.
-She received her Ph.D. from Durham University, with a research interest in twentieth-century women’s writing and its dialogues with spatial theory and queer studies.
+is a fiction writer, literary scholar, and educator.
+She received her Ph.D. from Durham University, with a research focus on twentieth-century women’s writing and its dialogues with spatial theory and queer studies.
+She reads narratives of women’s lived experience and feminine modes of navigation in inhospitable worlds.

 NUS College